 I am a neurobiologist, psychologist, and cognitive scientist at the University of California, Berkeley, where I have taught since 1991.
 Between 1990 and 2000, I also worked as a clinical psychologist in the treatment of addiction and of post-traumatic-stress disorder (PTSD) at the Department of Veterans Affairs Medical Center in San Francisco.
 I have doctorates in molecular biology and biophysics from the California Institute of Technology and in clinical psychology from the University of Oregon.
 For 10 years (1999-2010), I was a core faculty member in the California School of Professional Psychology (Alliant University) graduate program in psychopharmacology, providing training to clinical psychologists interested in the possibility of prescribing psychotropic medications.
-Since 2004, I have been teaching neuroscience to Tibetan monks and nuns in India, part of a dialogue between science and religion initiated by the Dalai Lama.
+Since 2004, I have been teaching neuroscience to Tibetan monks and nuns in India (and most recently, Bhutan), part of a dialogue between science and religion initiated by the Dalai Lama.
 My areas of expertise include human neurobiology and neurochemistry, the effects of drugs on the brain and the mind, the treatment of addiction, and the scientific study of the mind and consciousness.

 University of California, Berkeley, Affiliations: